oxinabox/DataDeps.jl/README.md

 1. Stick your data anywhere with a open HTTP link.
 (Skip this if it is already online.)
 2. Write a DataDep registration block.
 3. Refer to the data using `datadep"Dataname/file.csv` etc as if it were a file path, and DataDeps.jl will sort out getting in onto your system.
-4. For CI purposes set the `DATADEPS_ALWAY_ACCEPT` environment variable.
+4. For CI purposes set the `DATADEPS_ALWAYS_ACCEPT` environment variable.

 #### Where can I store my data online?
 Where ever you want, so long as it gives an Open HTTP(/s) link to download it. **